graphhopper/directions-api/FAQ.md

  * one Geocoding API request costs 1 credit
  * one Matrix API request with some start locations and some destinations costs `starts * destinations` credits if `starts+destinations < 20` for bigger matrices we use the cheaper formular `(starts + destinations) * 5`.
 For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 = 20` or for 20 start and 20 destinations it is `(20 + 20) * 5 = 200`
  * the costs for one Optimization API request depends on the number of vehicles and activities and is calculated as `vehicles * activities * 10`

+## API credit limits

+The API credit limits are listed in the dashboard and depend on the selected package.
+The limits are also reported in the response header for every request.

 ## Can I pay on demand?